Bedrooms 4, Sleeps 8

-The shared 10m x 5m heated saltwater swimming pool is a new addition for 2019 and will be open from May to September.
-There are sunloungers plus table and chairs around the pool.
+The shared 10m x 5m heated saltwater swimming pool is open from May to September (weather permitting).
+There are sunloungers, wicker furniture plus tables and chairs around the pool.

 The Games Barn has a selection of adults and children's bikes.
 Additional more specialist bikes can be hired locally and delivered to our gites.

 South facing gravelled courtyard garden with garden furniture and charcoal BBQ.

 The games barn next door includes bikes, table tennis table, table football, pool table, body boards for the beach and bats and balls etc. Higher spec or specialist bikes can be hired locally from BikeHireDirect.com